Sequential estimation of Spearman rank correlation using Hermite series estimators: Conclusion and Perspectives

-\begin{itemize} \item Feature selection on massive datasets.
-In particular, a univariate filter approach based on Spearman's rank correlation can be applied.
-The Spearman's rank correlation is suitable for all monotonic relationships and is more robust than the Pearson's correlation and could be a more effective measure on which to rank and filter out features.
-The ability of Spearman's rank correlation to capture more general relationships than linear relationships between a given feature and the response variable is shared by a popular alternative, namely information gain (mutual information).
-Unlike the information gain (mutual information), it is not necessary to discretize the features when using Spearman's rank correlation.
-However, the usual Spearman's rank correlation estimator is computationally expensive to evaluate, thus it will be significantly faster to apply the Hermite series based estimator.
-The effectiveness and speed of feature selection using the Hermite series based estimator compared to feature selection based on the Pearson's correlation or information gain is an area for future research. \item Hierarchical clustering on massive data sets or streaming data.
-A dissimilarity matrix based on Spearman's correlation can be calculated in real time (for streaming data), or in one pass (for massive data sets), leveraging the computational advantages of the Hermite series based Spearman's rank correlation estimator.
+Some directions for future work include extending and improving the theoretical results presented in this article and exploring applications in machine learning.
+For example, in Theorem \ref{mainTheoremMAE}, the regularity conditions on $f(x,y)$ and associated marginal densities imply a fairly high degree of smoothness.
+It may be possible to weaken these conditions however, further generalizing the result.
+In addition, it is possible that a better rate of convergence could be derived.
+Potential applications in the machine learning domain include, firstly, feature selection on massive datasets.
+In particular, a univariate filter approach based on our Spearman rank correlation estimator can be applied, which is more general and robust than the Pearson's correlation, and could be a more computationally efficient alternative to information gain (mutual information).
+Another potential application pertains to hierarchical clustering on massive data sets or streaming data.
+A dissimilarity matrix based on Spearman correlation can be calculated in real time (for streaming data), or in one pass (for massive data sets), leveraging the computational advantages of the Hermite series based Spearman rank correlation estimator.
 This dissimilarity matrix can then be used along with standard agglomerative or divisive hierarchical clustering algorithms.
 For a reasonably small number of variables this should facilitate real-time hierarchical clustering.
-This is again a potentially fruitful area for future research. \end{itemize}
+This is again a potentially fruitful area for future research.